 The most recent Transition Year Science Week at Dunsink Observatory ran in 2018 from Monday 26th February to Friday 2nd March.
 Unfortunately Storm Emma and the associated Red Weather Alert meant that DIAS and all schools were closed and so we only managed two full days of work.
 The 16 students were very engaged during this time, however, and made a lot of progress, completing almost 3 days of work in the time.

-To find out more, here is some general information about the TY week and read more below.
+To find out more, here is some general information about the TY week, and you can read more below.
 TY week will be back in late February 2020.